bonsai-rx/docs/articles/documentation-style-guide.md

 :::
 ```

-Workflow images are automatically exported as SVGs by the [docfx-tools](https://github.com/bonsai-rx/docfx-tools) submodule and requires the [build.ps1](./documentation-docfx.md#docfx-folder-organization) file and a [local bonsai environment](./documentation-docfx.md#repository-organization).
+Workflow images are automatically exported as SVG files by the [docfx-tools](https://github.com/bonsai-rx/docfx-tools) submodule and requires the [build.ps1](./documentation-docfx.md#docfx-folder-organization) file and a [local bonsai environment](./documentation-docfx.md#repository-organization).

 To generate the images locally for the `docfx` local preview, navigate to the `docs` folder and run this command (make sure `build.ps1` has been modified to point to the package src):